• Skip to primary navigation

 • Use it to make potato nachos, roast large diced potatoes then top with chili and vegan nacho cheese.

-• Try it with fresh greens and guacamole or cashew lime crema to make a chili Buddha bowl.
+• Make a chili Buddha bowl with fresh greens and vegan guacamole or cashew lime crema.

 To make the chili less spicy remove the seeds and ribs from the jalapeño and use less chili powder.
 Chili powders vary greatly on heat level so adjust according to the brand or homemade recipe you’re using.
 Vegan sour cream and avocado will also help cool down the heat.